Do you feel guilty for not being more grateful for the good things in your life? Read on for ideas on how to practice gratitude without feeling bad.

 “Should” is a loaded word – a command to do something or stop doing something.
 I’m telling myself to be grateful, but I’m also telling myself to stop having other feelings.
 I know that never works.
 The truth is, I’m feeling grateful and grouchy.
 I feel deeply thankful to be sitting in my chair, rather than in the circle of chairs behind me.
 And, I’m frustrated for understandable reasons.

-The practice of gratitude can be tricky.
 Research shows that gratitude is good medicine.
-It increases happiness and is a powerful mood booster.
+It increases happiness and improves your mood.
 It is also a spiritual practice that is shared by most religious traditions.
 Undeniably, it’s essential to be grateful for the good things in your life.
+Yet, the practice of gratitude can be tricky.

-But what about the things that aren’t good?
+What about the things that aren’t good?
 What do you do with your less “positive” feelings?
 If you’re like many people, you feel guilty for having them.
 You sternly remind yourself of all the fabulous things in your life.
 You tell yourself to stop complaining.

-Reminders to be grateful are often embedded with a message to stop having other, less desirable emotions.
+This type of reminder to be grateful is embedded with a message to stop having other, less desirable emotions.
 Yet trying not to feel something generally makes the feeling stronger.
 It’s a bit like trying to submerge a beach ball under the surface of a swimming pool with your hand.
-It might work for a minute, but soon the ball slips and shoots into the air with more force than it had before you submerged it.
+It might work for a minute, but soon the ball slips and shoots into the air with more force than it had before you pressed it down.

-Despite your efforts, suppressing “negative” feelings won’t make you a more positive person.
-Many well-meaning people who are striving to be grateful have very negative self-talk: You are lucky.
+Despite your efforts, suppressing negative feelings won’t make you a more positive person.
+Many well-meaning people who strive to be grateful have very negative self-talk: You are lucky.
 Stop whining.
 You should be grateful.
-Your complaints are First World problems.
+First World problems.

 The phrase “First World problem” is a shaming device.
 So is the word “should.”
 Moreover, they are sure signs of spiritual bypassing.